OuhscBbmc/redcap-migration/migration-to-new-server.md

 Pros of desktop environment:

-* On the other hand, people who are uncomfortable with command line administration will be more productive initially because the visual metaphors will be familiar to them.
+* People who are uncomfortable with command line administration will be more productive initially because the visual metaphors will be familiar to them.
-* Furthermore, a desktop environment might *decrease* the practical risk among new Linux admins, because they'll be less likely to make mistakes
+* A desktop environment might *decrease* the practical risk among new Linux admins, because they'll be less likely to make mistakes
   (eg, moving a sensitive file into the wrong directory).

 Separate "Upgrade" and "Migrate":
 ------------

+* Reason: don't change two things at once.
 * Don't upgrade & migrate in the same step (eg, from v13.1.0 on local to v14.1.0 in the cloud)
 * Ideally upgrade your old instance before migrating
 * If you migrate before you upgrade, consider staying on the old version for a few weeks before you upgrade.
-It helps identify location of problems
+It helps identify location of problems.
-*
+* Remember that REDCap's database is updated with DDL commands on tables populated with live data.

 Themes & Takeaways
 -------------